 Some people have a blood test for tumour markers.
 These are proteins found in the blood that may be produced by the body in response to the presence of cancer.

 However, it’s not clear how reliable the measurement of blood tumour markers is.
 This is because they can be raised for different reasons, such as other benign (not cancer) health conditions or the treatment for these.

 For some people, tumour markers may be normal even when breast cancer has come back.

-If tumour markers are raised at the time of diagnosis, some oncologists may continue to check them regularly.
+If tumour markers are raised at the time of diagnosis, an may continue to check them regularly.

 An x-ray can show changes in the bone.
 The x-ray may not be able to pick up small areas of cancer.